Princess Sophia of the United Kingdom

 Left to right: Sophia, Amelia, and Mary, The Three Youngest Daughters of King George III by John Singleton Copley, 1785; Credit – Wikipedia

 Sophia was the favorite of many of her tutors and attendants and considered the cleverest of the sisters.
 As a child, she showed amazing sympathy for the less fortunate.
 She listened carefully when her father read newspaper articles aloud at the breakfast table.
 One day when she had been told about prisons and the situation of prisoners, she offered to give all her allowance to buy bread for the prisoners.
-Her parents were so touched by this, that they agreed to add to the amount.
+Her parents were so touched that they agreed to contribute additional money.

-Prior to King George’s first bout with what probably was porphyria in 1788, he had told his daughters that he would take them to Hanover and find them husbands.
+Before King George’s first bout with what probably was porphyria in 1788, he had told his daughters that he would take them to Hanover to find husbands.
 Further bouts occurred in 1801 and 1804 and prevented talk of marriage for his daughters.
 Queen Charlotte feared that the subject of marriage, which had always bothered her husband, would push him back into insanity.
 She was stressed by her husband’s illness and wanted her daughters to remain close to her.
-The sisters – Charlotte, Augusta, Elizabeth, Mary, Sophia, and Amelia – continued to be over-protected and isolated which restricted them from meeting eligible suitors of their own age.
+The sisters – Charlotte, Augusta, Elizabeth, Mary, Sophia, and Amelia – continued to be over-protected and isolated which restricted them from meeting eligible suitors.

 In December of 1800, Sophia wrote a rather cryptic letter to Elizabeth Harcourt, wife of George Harcourt, 2nd Earl Harcourt, who was one of her mother’s ladies of the bedchamber: “…the excessive kindness of your manner has, I assure you, greatly soothed my distressed and unhappy days & hours…It is grievous to think what a little trifle will slur a young woman’s character forever.
 I do not complain, I submit patiently, & promise to strive to regain mine, which, however imprudent I have been, has I assure you been injured unjustly.”
 It seems that this referred to Sophia’s affair with Major-General Thomas Garth.

-Limited in exposure to eligible men, Sophia and several of her sisters became involved with courtiers and equerries.
+With limited exposure to eligible men, Sophia and several sisters became involved with courtiers and equerries.
 Major-General Thomas Garth, an equerry to King George III, was 56 years old, 33 years older than Sophia, and had a large purple birthmark that disfigured his face.
 Sophia and Garth were allegedly lovers during the winter of 1799 at Windsor Castle, resulting in a pregnancy.
 In the summer of 1800, Sophia went to the seaside town of Weymouth, a holiday destination for the royal family, pretending to be suffering from dropsy.

 Painting of Sophia commissioned by The Prince of Wales by Sir William Beechey, 1797; Credit – Wikipedia

 Sophia’s eldest sister Charlotte, Princess Royal had married at age 31, the earliest age of the three sisters who married.
 George, Prince of Wales (future King George IV) felt sympathetic to the plight of his sisters in “the Nunnery.”
-Sophia lived with her mother until her death in 1818.
-George’s efforts to help his sisters led to the marriages of Mary and Elizabeth, and after Queen Charlotte’s death in 1818, allowed Augusta and Sophia their domestic freedom, though it was too late for them to marry.
+Sophia lived with her mother until she died in 1818.
+George’s efforts to help his sisters led to the marriages of Mary and Elizabeth.
+After Queen Charlotte died in 1818, George allowed Augusta and Sophia their domestic freedom, although it was too late for them to marry.
 From her mother, Sophia inherited Lower Lodge at Windsor Great Park, which she gave to her brother George.
 Sophia lived at Kensington Palace after the death of her mother, next to her niece Princess Victoria of Kent, the future Queen Victoria.
 As a result, Sophia was one of the few paternal relatives that Victoria often saw.

 by Thomas Fairland, after Sir William Charles Ross, lithograph, circa 1840s